uclchem/uclchem.github.io/docs/network.md

 - The UMIST12 gas phase reaction database
 - A user supplied reaction database including all freeze out reactions at a minimum

-A basic version of each of these is supplied with UCLCHEM.
-We do not endorse that network and strongly suggest any published work be based on a network in which the user has confidence.
-However, they do serve as useful test cases and as a template for user defined networks.
+A basic version of each of these is supplied with UCLCHEM. **We do not endorse that network**, we have simply produced a simple grain surface network that was relatively up to date in 2018 and produces reasonable ice mantle abundances for major species and ignores larger COMs.
+We strongly suggest any published work be based on a network in which the user has confidence.
+However, where the user is not greatly concerned with grain surface chemistry, the default network is a good starting point.

 ## Outputs